-The waitress and the owner are very helpful in giving suggestions and explaining how the menu works as well as what the dishes consist of.
+The waitress and the owner of Nativa are very helpful in giving suggestions and explaining how the menu works as well as what the dishes consist of.
 We went without our son because he was in daycare so I don’t know if it’s a toddler-friendly restaurant but I will surely update the post with this info once we go full family.
 My husband and I ordered a starter and a first course each.
-My appetiser was a tantalising chickpeas and pumpkin hummus with millet chips, while my husband ordered a delicious rustic pie stuffed with veggies.
+My appetizer was a tantalizing chickpea and pumpkin hummus with millet chips, while my husband ordered a delicious rustic pie stuffed with veggies.

 Our first (and main) courses were a lovely fresh pasta on a broccoli pesto and sweet chili for me and a to-die-for mushroom, walnuts and truffle risotto for my husband.
 If we go back while they still have this menu, the risotto will definitely be my first choice.
 Portions were pretty plentiful so we didn’t order a main because we wanted to try their cakes.
 My choice went to their luscious peanut butter and salted caramel cheesecake and my husband went for a slice of pistachio cake with chocolate ganache.
 It was pretty hard to pick only two from their list as they had also other cakes that were very inviting.